 Following Snam and SWEN's commitment, other companies were quick to attach their commitments to Hydrogen Global's quickly-growing movement.
 First Gas is the first New Zealand company to commit to the Charter.
 As the owner of gas distribution networks in New Zealand, the company aims to increase the use of hydrogen via its networks to 20% by volume by 2030.
 As the first signatory of 2020, H2 Energy plans to deploy fuel-cell vehicles and hydrogen fuelling infrastructure through Europe with a number of joint ventures.
 The first step of this endeavour will see Hyundai Hydrogen Mobility (HHM), a joint venture between H2 Energy and Hyundai Motors Company, roll out 1600 fuel cell trucks to Switzerland by 2025 and another 500 to Norway by 2022.
 This effort is supported by other joint ventures with the aim to build up hydrogen infrastructure in Norway and Switzerland.

-Australian is the first global participant of Hydrogen Global.
+The Australian Government is the first governmental participant of Hydrogen Global.
 The Australian Government has included Australia's comprehensive National Hydrogen Policy in the global movement embodied by Hydrogel Global.
 The Government will reserve $370 million from existing Clean Energy Finance Corporation (CEFC) and Australian Renewable Energy Agency (ARENA) funding to back new hydrogen projects.
 Australia’s National Hydrogen Strategy and funding from the Australian Commonwealth, state and territory governments will help clean hydrogen and hydrogen based fuels to become cost competitive and a viable option for decarbonization.
 The World Energy Council will continue to show Australia’s progress in the months and years to come.

 Join now to add your commitment to the movement.